merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 done < <(grep Vineis ../TABLES/00_ALL_SAMPLES_INFO.txt)
 ```

 We will use this file later to make input files for our workflows.
+Note that the paths to the sequences files for Quince et al. samples are left empty, since those don't have SRA accessions and won't be automatically downloaded.
+You can either modify the loop above to generate those paths, or change the `METAGENOME_SAMPLES.txt` file afterwards to hold the correct paths.

 Now that all the sequences are downloaded, let's go back to the top-level datapack directory in preparation for the next section.